erinhwilson/promoter-id-from-rnaseq/index.md

 # Welcome!
-Here you will find further details and resources for exploring data and analysis related to the "A computational framework for indentifying promoter sequences in non-model organisms using RNA-seq datasets" (paper currently in preparation).
+Here you will find further details and resources for exploring data and analysis related to the paper **"A computational framework for indentifying promoter sequences in non-model organisms using RNA-seq datasets"** (paper currently in preparation).
 The [git repo](https://github.com/erinhwilson/promoter-id-from-rnaseq/) contains all instructions for running the code but below you will find static html tutorials as well as links to their corresponding Jupyter Notebooks.
-We've also provided a data visualization gallery of interactive plots that we hope will enhance a reader's understanding of the data.
+We've also provided a data visualization gallery of interactive plots that we hope will facilitate further exploration and understanding of _M. buryatense_ expression data.

 <img src="img/framework_overview.png" alt="Computational Framework" width="800"/>